projectsophon/sophon/README.md

 ## Structure

 * `/native` contains all the Rust code that we generate native bindings from.
-* `/lib` contains the JS code that manages the SpiralPattern, Perlin, etc. In addition, it creates a leveldb instance where it stores all explored chunks, and a websocket server for communicating to a client.
+* `/lib` contains the JS code that manages the SpiralPattern, Perlin, etc.
+* `/index.mjs` is the primary file that creates a leveldb instance (to stores all explored chunks) and a websocket server for communicating to a client.

 ## Install